University of Cambridge

 The Second and Third Years

 The content of the second and third years varies considerably depending on the type of research being conducted.
 Many students spend a considerable portion of the second year of their PhD out of Cambridge on fieldwork, while others are resident throughout.
-To assist you in the development of your research, we schedule an annual meeting with your primary and secondary supervisor, for which you produce a report for discussion.
+To assist you in the development of your research, we schedule an annual meeting with your primary supervisor and advisor, for which you produce a report for discussion.

 In the second year and onwards, many of our PhD students contribute to the Department's teaching programme, principally in small-group teaching of undergraduates (supervisions).